ArtBlocks/artblocks-contracts/V3_ARCHITECTURE.md

 ![engine-registry-diagram](./images/engine-registry-v3-core-integration.png)

+### Minter Suite Contracts

+The Minter Suite is a collection of contracts that are used to mint Art Blocks Engine V3 tokens.
+The Minter Suite is designed to be highly flexible, and can be used to mint tokens in a variety of ways.

+For more information on the Minter Suite, please see the [Minter Suite documentation](./MINTER_SUITE.md).

 ### Flex External Asset Dependencies

 The V3 Engine Flex contract is designed to allow artists to use external assets in their Engine tokens.
 These external assets can be images, videos, audio, or other data, and may be stored on decentralized storage systems such as IPFS, Arweave, or on the Ethereum blockchain.